|

 pace, at least thirty feet behind.
 Of course, if he wanted, the coon

 could still zoom past his brother even at this point.
-That's not what Race
+That's not what

 wanted though; he wanted to see Brent be better.